Olivia Serres

-Olivia Serres (3 April 1772 – 21 November 1834), known as Olive, was a British painter and writer, born at Warwick.
-She is also known as an English impostor, who claimed the title of Princess Olive of Cumberland.
+Olivia Serres (3 April 1772 – 21 November 1834), known as Olive, was a British painter and writer, born in Warwick.
+She is also known as an English impostor who claimed the title of Princess Olive of Cumberland.

 Origins and early career

 Olive was born Olivia Wilmot, the daughter of Robert Wilmot, a house painter, in Warwick.
 At the age of ten she was sent to board with her uncle, James Wilmot, rector of Barton-on-the-Heath.
 In 1789, she rejoined her father in London.
 She had a talent for painting and studied art with John Thomas Serres, (1759–1825), marine painter to George III, and she married Serres in 1791.
 They had two daughters.
 Olive exhibited her paintings at the Royal Academy of Arts and the British Institution, but was financially reckless; both she and her husband were imprisoned for debt.
 The Serres came to a parting of the ways, with acrimony on both sides: from Serres because Olive had had several affairs when he was away, and from Olive because she was given an allowance of only £200 per annum.
 George Fields, an artist friend, moved in with Olive and she gave birth to his son prior to her divorce in 1804.
 She then devoted herself to painting and literature, producing a novel, some poems and a memoir of her uncle, the Rev. Dr Wilmot, in which she endeavoured to prove that he was the author of the Letters of Junius.